-Success after Stroke is a Suffolk based charity which provides, through our dedicated team of professional therapists and volunteers, care and support to stroke survivors and their families, helping them to regain confidence and rebuild their lives.
+Success After Stroke is a charity based in Suffolk which provides, through our dedicated team of professional therapists and volunteers, care and support to stroke survivors and their families, helping them to regain confidence and rebuild their lives.

 - To offer our service to those living in Suffolk, Essex and Norfolk while maintaining a focus around Sudbury/South Suffolk.

 - Increase awareness in the community of SAS by developing contacts with the health service and related bodies.

 - Co-operate and assist whenever possible with the Health Service, Social Care and charities engaged in related fields to ensure our service remains relevant.

 - Encourage members to take an active role in promoting and supporting SAS.

 - Encourage members to participate in the broad range of therapies on offer to optimise improvement and encourage, but not insist, that they become independent of SAS over time